 ]]>

 Post-Reading Week Balancing Act /pmc/2026/post-reading-week-balancing-act/ Tue, 10 Mar 2026 18:13:31 +0000 /pmc/?p=8269 As we approach the last month of the term before the final exam period, stress can build quickly.
-Balancing deadlines, exams, and daily life takes a toll on your mental well-being — and you don’t have to handle it alone.
+Balancing deadlines, exams, and daily life takes a toll on your mental well-being 鈥 and you don鈥檛 have to handle it alone.
 Use these simple strategies to stay grounded and supported during this busy time.
 Break Work […]

 The post Post-Reading Week Balancing Act appeared first on Paul Menton Centre.